Hariprashanth M. G.

-Hariprashanth M G is an Indian actor who has appeared in many Malayalam films.
+Hariprashanth M. G. is an Indian actor who has appeared in many Malayalam films.
 He is known for his performances in Aadu 2, Malaikottai Vaaliban, and Kantara: Chapter 1.

 Acting career

-Hariprashanth M G made his acting debut in the 2014 Malayalam film Unni Mukundan starrer The Last Supper after a friend invited him to play a small role.
+Hariprashanth made his acting debut in the 2014 Malayalam film Unni Mukundan starrer The Last Supper after a friend invited him to play a small role.
 Then, in 2017, another friend forwarded details of a casting call by Friday Film House and landed the role of Chekuthan Lasser in Aadu 2.

 In 2025, Hariprashanth made his entry into Kannada cinema with Kantara: Chapter 1, a blockbuster film directed by Rishab Shetty.